randsleadershipslack/documents-and-resources/code-of-conduct.md

 * Be considerate, kind, constructive, and helpful.
 * Avoid demeaning, discriminatory, harassing, hateful, or physically threatening behavior, speech, and imagery.
-* If you’re not sure, ask someone instead of assuming.
+* If you’re unclear if a communcation, action or behavior is respectful, ask someone instead of assuming.
 No, really.
-Just ask the [Administrators](#administrators).
+Just ask the [Administrators](#administrators) either publicly or privately.
 We’d rather hear from you than hear about something you said or did after the fact, and we are here to help.

 Don’t be a bystander, be a leader.
-Role model respectful behaviour, but also help to address disrespect when you see it.
+Role model respectful behaviour, but also help to address disrespect when you see it within your community.

-Disrespectful behavior outside this community by active members may be considered a violation of this code of conduct at the discretion of the Administrators.

 ## Privacy